-The following is an indicative list of non-eligible investment under Measure 2:
+The following is an indicative list of non-eligible investment under Measure 1:

-- Purchase of land and buildings; - Currency exchange losses; - Purchase of means of transportation - Activities which already form part of the annual calendar will not be funded, if there is no improvement on the existing ones - Provisional installations that are not directly related to the investment (e.g. warehouses for keeping materials for the construction); - Expenditures made before the launch of the call for application (the applicant should make reference to Article 60 of 1305/2013 of the EP.
-The applicant may at his own risk initiate the implementation of the project as from the date of submission of application); - Income Tax and/or other operational costs of the entity applying for the project, including provisions for possible future losses or debts; - Bank Interest; - Inputs which are the subject of a contribution in kind;

-- Administration fees (salaries, insurance obligations and running costs);

-- Second-hand equipment;
+- Purchase of land and buildings;

+- Currency exchange losses;

+- Purchase of means of transportation;

+- Provisional installations that are not directly related to the investment (e.g. warehouses for keeping materials for the construction);

+- Expenditures made before the launch of the call for application (the applicant should make reference to Article 60 of 1305/2013 of the EP.
+The applicant may

+at his own risk initiate the implementation of the project as from the date of submission of application);

+- Income Tax and/or other operational costs of the entity applying for the project, including provisions for possible future losses or debts; - Bank Interest; - Inputs which are the subject of a contribution in kind; - Administration fees (salaries, insurance obligations and running costs); - Second-hand equipment; - Value Added Tax (may be eligible as guided through the National Eligibility Rules); - Statutory fines and penalties; - Provision of bar and catering facilities; - Works in kind; - Projects of restoration of structural buildings by natural persons.
-- Value Added Tax (except where it is non-recoverable under national VAT legislation).
-Grant assistance may be provided in respect of non-recoverable VAT.
-Written confirmation from the VAT Department that the project applicant is not-registered for VAT must be presented by the applicant.

-- Non-durable accessories (such as sportwear/kits and training aids such as footballs, cones etc.)

-- Statutory fines and penalties

-- Provision of bar and catering facilities

-- Works in kind